zenkora/priotool/readme.md

 ## Prio Tool
-This is a utility that automatically sets the priority of running processes based on given rules.
+This is a utility for Windows that automatically sets the priority of running processes based on given rules.

-### Use Cases
 Sometimes you have a shitty but necessary background program that you don't want hogging your CPU time.
 Or you want your game to preempt absolutely everything else.
-Or you are the king/queen of autists and you want to micromanage your CPU usage.
-And you don't want to open Task Manager every two minutes.
-Hopefully you get it.
+Or you are just this autistic.

 ### Requirements
 - Windows 7 and up